mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 ## Conclusion

-If we look at some of the examples above, we should be happy.
+If we look at some of the snippets above, we should be pleased.
 We have managed to capture the essence of the verbal domain descriptions, but as code rather than as text or documentation.

-From a developer's point of view, we have attained one of the goals of Domain Driven Design -- compilable code that defines and implements the domain model and ubiquitous language.
+From a developer's point of view, we have attained one of the goals of Domain Driven Design--compilable code that defines and implements the domain model and ubiquitous language.
 Another developer joining the project would be able to understand the domain model without having to translate between the implementation concepts and the domain concepts.

 Furthermore, this code is still quite comprehensible for non-developers.
-What would a domain expert have to learn in order to understand this code as documentation?
+With a little training, I believe it would be possible for a domain expert to understand this code--probably no harder than understanding UML digrams or other kinds of technical documentation.
 It certainly is more readable than a conventional programming language such as C# or Java.

-This approach, using types as documentation, is very general and it should be clear how you can apply it to almost any domain modeling situation.
+This approach, using types as documentation, is very general and it should be clear now how we can apply it to almost any domain modeling situation.
 Because there's no implementation at this point, it's a great way to try ideas out quickly when you are collaborating with domain experts.
 And of course, because it is just text, a domain expert can review it easily without needing special tools, and maybe even write some types themselves!